Ruby-GOL/Jambo-care-frontend/README.md

 The repositories are structured as follows:

-- [Backend](https://github.com/Ruby-GOL/Jambocare_backend): This repo contains the backend code of the JamboCare platform, including the API endpoints, database models, and business logic implemented in Python using the Flask framework.
+- [Backend](https://github.com/Ruby-GOL/Jambocare_backend): This repo contains the backend code of the JamboCare platform, including the API endpoints, database models, and business logic implemented in Python using Django and Django REST frameworks.
 - [Frontend](https://github.com/Ruby-GOL/Jambo-care-frontend): Here, you will find the frontend code for the JamboCare platform, implemented using JavaScript, React, and Redux.
 This directory also includes the HTML, CSS, and JavaScript files for the user interface.

 ## Purpose